Great Minimalist Clothing Care Tips You Should Know About

 Edit Your Belonging Clothing Care Tips

-It’s is best to work with clothing you love and are likely to wear during the current season.
-Clothing that is ill-fitting, worn out, or not likely to be worn can cause chaos in your closet.
+Working with clothing you love and are likely to wear during the current season is best.
+Ill-fitting clothing, worn out or not likely to be worn, can cause chaos in your closet.

 Get rid of clothes fitting those categories.
-Ill-fitting clothes should never be kept around.
+Ill-fitting garments should never be kept around.
 Clothing that you no longer enjoy wearing should be sold, donated, or given away.

 Clothing that is out of season should be stored with similar clothing.
 Damaged or worn clothing should be repaired, repurposed, or thrown out.

-Once this is done you will have a clear vision of what you actually have to wear.
+Once this is done, you will clearly know what you must wear.
 You will save time getting dressed and be able to care for your clothing more easily.

 Organizing Your Wardrobe Clothing Care Tips